danielnuriyev/engineering-blog/data-platform.md

 - cloud: AWS is the oldest and mostly used.
 Google and Azure may be good due to the ecosystem of their tools with integrated 'AI'.
 - communication: Slack unless you have reasons to prefer something else.
 - data exploration tools depend on your data scientists and the cloud.
 I have found cloud based notebooks useful due to the speed.
 Especially combined with Dask or Spark.
 The implementation of Spark also depends on the cloud or on the desire and budget to use DataBricks.
 - data catalog + visualization depend on the cloud.
-For AWS it is better to use your own or paid DataHub + Tableau.
+For AWS it is better to use your own or paid DataHub + Sigma Computing / ThoughtSpot / Tableau
+  - beware of keeping your business login in one of these tools.
+It is better to keep your business logic in pipepines whose code is in a version control system like Git and use the tools for visualization only
+- coding environment should give you the choice of all available AI models.
+Use the cheapest and quick for most tasks + the most expensive and slow for complex tasks.
+I personally use Cursor with Grok for most tasks + Opis for the complex ones.